gyulanemeth/bluefox.email/docs/projects/forms-and-pages.md

 To manage the logo, click the **update logo** button on the subscription preferences page.
 This will redirect you to [project logo](/docs/projects/settings#project-logo) in project settings, where you can add, update, or remove the logo.

-## Signup page
+## Sign-Up Forms

-The sign-up page for each list allows users to create a form that subscribers can use to sign up directly from their website.
-Each List has its own unique sign-up form, ensuring that subscribers are added to the correct audience.
-This page provides an easy way to customize the form, generate the necessary HTML code, and integrate it into external sites without the need for backend code.
+Sign-up forms are now separate entities that you can create, customize, and assign to one or multiple subscriber lists.
+This flexible approach allows you to design forms once and reuse them across different lists, or create specialized forms for specific audiences.
+Each form provides an easy way to customize the appearance, generate the necessary HTML code, and integrate it into external sites without the need for backend code.

 ### How It Works

-Users can customize the sign-up form through the interface, then copy the generated HTML code and paste it into their website.
-Once implemented, visitors can enter their details and subscribe directly to the subscriber list in Bluefox.email.
+Users can create multiple forms, customize each form through the interface, and assign them to one or more subscriber lists.
+Once configured, you can copy the generated HTML code and paste it into your website.
+When visitors enter their details and submit the form, they will be added to all the subscriber lists assigned to that form.

 ::: info Important Note:
 To ensure the form functions correctly on your website, you must [whitelist](/docs/projects/settings#domain-whitelist) your website domain.
 Navigate to Project Settings → Whitelist and add your domain to the whitelist.